carveragents/compound-engg-ai/README.md

 - **Specific Goals**: Start sessions with clear, measurable objectives
 - **Regular Updates**: Document progress and discoveries as they happen
 - **Honest Recording**: Capture what didn't work as well as what did
-- **Review Lessons**: Let the system surface relevant insights from previous work
+- **Review Lessons**: Let the framework surface relevant insights from previous work

 ## 🤝 Contributing

-To improve this system, submit pull requests for better command instructions, new commands, session file formatting, and utilities for session analysis.
+To improve this framework, submit pull requests for better command instructions, new commands, session file formatting, and utilities for session analysis.

 ## 📚 References & Inspiration